Nancy Pelosi: Early career

-Phillip Burton died in 1983 and his wife, Sala Burton, won a special election to fill the remainder of her husband's congressional term.
-She was subsequently reelected to two more terms in her own right.
-Burton became ill with cancer in late 1986 and decided not to run for reelection in 1988.
-She picked Pelosi as her designated successor, guaranteeing her the support of the Burtons' contacts.
-Burton died on February 1, 1987, just a month after being sworn in for a second full term.
-Pelosi won the special election to succeed her, defeating Democratic San Francisco supervisor Harry Britt on April 7, 1987, and defeating Republican Harriet Ross in a June 2 runoff.
-Pelosi took office a week later.
+Phillip Burton died in 1983 and his wife, Sala Burton, won a special election to fill the remainder of her husband's congressional term and was reelected to two more terms.
+Burton decided not to run for reelection in 1988 and wanted Pelosi to succeed her, guaranteeing Pelosi the support of the Burtons' contacts.
+After Burton's death, Pelosi won the special election to succeed her.